How to get started with the Necromancer in Diablo 4

 Each minion has three types underneath it, with a choice between two options to buff to the pet or one buff for yourself… if you sacrifice the ability to summon that minion.
 But you can only pick one option of the nine total for that minion.
 Early on, you can gain more from maintaining your forces for leveling and survival than you do from individual sacrifices.
 After all, you shouldn’t get hit if they take the hits for you!

 You have a max of 8 pets at your disposal by level 25.
-However, you can grow your Necromancer’s pet army through two Legendary Aspects — the Viscous utility aspect increases your number of Skeletal Mages, and the Blood Getter’s utility aspect increases your number of Skeletal Warriors.
+However, you can grow your Necromancer’s pet army through the Occult Dominion aspect, which increases your number of Skeletal Mages and Skeletal Warriors.
 Additionally, a variety of Legendary Aspects and skill tree Passives are available for the Necromancer to increase the damage and survivability of your minions.

 But before you get there, you’ll have to understand the basics of your skill tree to level up and collect all of the options in your Book of the Dead.